Duke of Edinburgh leads commemoration of Australia and New Zealand’s war dead

 Edward laid a wreath at Hyde Park Corner in London, which is home to war memorials for both southern hemisphere countries.

-Hundreds of Australians, New Zealanders, and military personnel watched as the prince left a floral tribute of red poppies and white flowers in the early morning light.
+Hundreds of Australians, New Zealanders, and military personnel watched as the duke left a floral tribute of red poppies and white flowers in the early morning light.

-The Royal Family also paid their respects to the Kiwi and Australian fallen on social media.
+The royal family also paid their respects to the New Zealand and Australian fallen on social media.

-Later on today, Edward will lay an Anzac wreath on behalf of King Charles at the Centopath.
+Later on today, Edward will lay an Anzac wreath on behalf of the King at the Cenotaph.

 He will also attend the annual Gallipoli Association wreath-laying ceremony in the crypt at St Paul’s Cathedral.